Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Borgfred on the "Ships starting with B" page.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, E-mail from Tony Cooper, England, and misc. - (ref.
 My sources).
-Pre war and post war details received from T. Eriksen, Norway - His sources: Article about Torkildsens Rederi in "Skipet" 2.2003 by Dag Bakka Jr., and article about Sigvald Bergesen in "Skipet" 3.87 by John Magne Gramstad, Hans Pedersen and Per H. Kjærvik.
+Pre war and post war details were received from T. Eriksen, Norway - His sources: Article about Torkildsens Rederi in "Skipet" 2.2003 by Dag Bakka Jr., and article about Sigvald Bergesen in "Skipet" 3.87 by John Magne Gramstad, Hans Pedersen and Per H. Kjærvik.

 Be